Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 19. BrightTALK "Decoding Bad Bot Attack Insights"

-Tech media company BrightTALK provides a platform for webinars, including this example from cybersecurity firm Radware, which ticks all the landing page boxes.
+Tech media company BrightTALK hosts webinars like this one from cybersecurity firm Radware, which checks all the landing page boxes.

 While the font and text aren’t bold, the copy is clearly set out, with a bullet point list.
 The focus is on providing information to users that can improve their cybersecurity and boost their revenue.